AdaCore/spark2014/lrm/source/packages.rst

 .. centered:: **Verification Rules**

-If a read of a variable (or state abstraction, in the case of a call to a subprogram which takes an abstraction as in input) declared in another library unit is "executable during elaboration" (as defined above), then the compilation unit containing the read shall apply an Elaborate (not necessarily Elaborate_All) pragma to the
+If a read of a variable (or state abstraction, in the case of a call to a subprogram which takes an abstraction as an input) declared in another library unit is "executable during elaboration" (as defined above), then the compilation unit containing the read shall apply an Elaborate (not necessarily Elaborate_All) pragma to the